 MEHAU KULYK / SCIENCE PHOTO LIBRARY MEHAU KULYK / SCIENCE PHOTO LIBRARY

 Holoprosencephaly.
-Coloured magnetic resonance imaging (MRI) scan of a brain (pink/green) with holoprosencephaly.
-In this congenital condition, a large abnormal ventricle (fluid-filled cavity, dark blue) develops where the forebrain should be.
-Two healthy ventricles (dark blue) are at lower left & right.
+Coloured magnetic resonance imaging (MRI) scan of a brain (purple/pink) with holoprosencephaly.
+In this congenital condition, a large abnormal ventricle (fluid-filled cavity, orange) forms where the forebrain would normally be.
+Two healthy ventricles (yellow/orange) are at lower left and right.
 People with this deformity often have no olfactory system (smell), as well as defects in the optic nerve, eyes and pituitary gland.
 A range of facial deformities reflect the severity of the brain defect, as does the degree of mental handicap.
-The condition is caused by trisomy, the inheritance of a third chromosome, in this case involving chromosomes 13, 14, 15 or 18.
+The condition is caused by trisomy, the inheritance of a third chromosome, in this case either chromosome 13, 14, 15 or 18.

 Model release not required.
 Property release not required.